Partial Knee Replacement in Kirkland, WA

 Total knee replacement has an extensive, long-term track record and is one of the most effective surgeries in all of orthopedics.
 In roughly 12% – 15% of patients with osteoarthritis of the knee, the arthritic changes involve only one small area of the knee.
 These patients may be eligible for partial knee replacement.
 Partial knee replacement can be an important alternative, especially in younger patients.

-Dr. Fuchs is a fellowship-trained board-certified orthopedic surgeon that specializes in treating knee injuries.
-For more information on the diagnosis and treatment of your condition, please call (425) 823-4000 to schedule an appointment at our orthopedic clinic in Kirkland, WA today!
+Dr. Robin Fuchs is a fellowship-trained board-certified orthopedic surgeon that specializes in treating knee injuries.
+If you are located in Bellevue, Redmond, Seattle, Bothell, or Renton and are seeking diagnosis and treatment of your condition, please call (425) 823-4000 today.
+You may also schedule an appointment through our secure online for to visit our orthopedic clinic in Kirkland, WA.

 What Is a Partial Knee Replacement?

 Partial knee replacement involves replacing only one side of the joint (where the cartilage has been damaged) with metal and plastic components.
 Total knee replacement involves replacing the entire joint.